-According to American University’s Center for Social Media, these two tests or questions help you plan whether to use the copyrighted work of others without asking permission:
+According to American University’s Center for Media and Social Impact, these two tests or questions help you plan whether to use the copyrighted work of others without asking permission:

 - Did the unlicensed use "transform" the material taken from the copyrighted work by using it for a different purpose than that of the original, or did it just repeat the work for the same intent and value as the original?

 - Was the material taken appropriate in kind and amount, considering the nature of the copyrighted work and of the use?